Book Two of the Leelanau Chronicles

-Tuatha de’ Danaan.
-I just read that in the diary.
+Tuatha de’ Danann.
+I’d just read those words in the diary.
 I slid the tea cup over and pulled the book back out from where I’d tucked it in the side of my seat.
 Flipping pages frantically until I found where I’d seen it.
 Yes.
 Right there.

 I read a little more and then pulled out my phone to Google search the word and spent the next hour and a half reading.
 The documents and website entries were from scholars and new age nuts pointing to the origin of magic in Ireland, and Great Britain; even of the Gaels on the mainland of Europe.

 The more that I read the more it dawned on me that this little visit to the birthplace of my ancestors wasn’t going to be a weekend adventure.
 I needed time here.
 Weeks.
 Maybe months if I was going to do this right.
 And given the growing energy that had started seeping into my hands over the past few months, learning how to handle this isn’t an option anymore.